 Mahadeva: "The Great God;" a title of Shiva.
-Mahant: The head of an ashram; an abbot.

 Mahapralaya: The final cosmic dissolution; the dissolution of all the worlds of relativity (Bhuloka, Bhuvaloka, Swaloka, Mahaloka, Janaloka, Tapaloka, and Satyaloka), until nothing but the Absolute remains.
 There are lesser dissolutions, known simply as pralayas, when only the first five worlds (lokas) are dissolved.